Jaden-Hepsibah/CODSOFT/Project1_ToDoList/README.md

-# ToDo List (using command-line python application)
+# ToDo List
-This is a simple To-do list command-line application. which allows us organizes tasks accordingly.
+This is a simple command-line Python application that allows you to organize your tasks effectively.

 ## Features
 - Add tasks
 - View tasks
 - Remove tasks
 - Mark tasks as done
-- Exits the application
+- Exit the application